Skip to contents

 #> <ResampleResult> with 3 resampling iterations

-#> task_id learner_id resampling_id iteration warnings errors
+#> task_id learner_id resampling_id iteration prediction_test warnings

-#> sonar classif.rpart cv 1 0 0
+#> sonar classif.rpart cv 1 <PredictionClassif> 0

-#> sonar classif.rpart cv 2 0 0
+#> sonar classif.rpart cv 2 <PredictionClassif> 0

-#> sonar classif.rpart cv 3 0 0
+#> sonar classif.rpart cv 3 <PredictionClassif> 0

 # access the confusion matrix of the first resampling iteration